Editorial Guidelines issues

 There are, however, occasions where the reporting of a story or securing a contribution depends upon using a source or contributor who wishes to remain anonymous.
 The decision to grant anonymity should be taken with great care.
 The programme maker must consider why the person wishes to remain anonymous.
 Do they have something to hide beyond their identity?

 When it is not self-evident to the audience we should explain to them the reasons why the production granted anonymity to a source.
 The strongest rationale for granting anonymity is simply to protect the contributor from illegitimate retaliation, harassment or undesirable consequences for providing information.

 When we promise anonymity, we should make sure that we are in a position to honour that promise

 We should give careful consideration before offering a blanket guarantee of anonymity because disguising someone’s identity completely is difficult to achieve.

 The most important question to pose to someone requesting anonymity is “Whom do you want to be anonymous from - from the general public or from people who know you well? “

 We should keep accurate and contemporaneous notes of conversations with sources and contributors about anonymity.
 A recording is preferable if possible.

-We must ensure when we promise anonymity that we are in a position to honour it particularly when taking into account the implications of any possible court order demanding the disclosure of our untransmitted or unpublished material.
+We must ensure when promising anonymity we take into account the implications of any possible court order demanding the disclosure of our untransmitted or unpublished material.
 We should be aware that materials that name them might have to be disclosed and could compromise anonymity.
 (This includes notebooks, administrative paperwork, computer files, emails, as well as video and audio rushes.)
 Before taking any action, a court order should be referred to Litigation to discuss which materials might compromise the anonymity of a contributor or source.